wurble369/websitetest/index.md

 ---
-title: Introduction to GP Connect
+title: Introduction
 keywords: homepage
 tags: [getting_started]
 sidebar: home_sidebar
 permalink: index.html
 toc: false
-summary: A brief introduction to getting started with the GP Connect FHIR&reg; APIs
+summary: A brief introduction to getting started with the e-RS APIs
 ---

 {% include warning.html content="This site is provided for information only and is intended for those engaged with NHS Digital in First of Type activities, other parties are advised not to develop against these specifications until a formal announcement has been made." %}